Configuration

 maxRetries: 10

-# timeout for complete provisioning
+# Total budget for one provisioning attempt

 startupTimeout: "10m"